JohnEdwa/RTAutoSprintAddon/releases/1.0.0/README.md

 **The rest is for RTAutoSprintEx, i.e what this addon is doing.**

 You can use SendMessage to register an EntityState to the list of Sprint Disablers and Animation Delayers.
-Add a soft dependency to ensure RTAutoSprintEx (**not RTAutoSprintAddon!**) is loaded before your mod.
+Add a soft dependency to ensure RTAutoSprintEx (not RTAutoSprintAddon) is loaded before your mod.

 ```
 [BepInDependency("com.johnedwa.RTAutoSprintEx", BepInDependency.DependencyFlags.SoftDependency)]